Skip to content

 • Select the Dialing Mode from the drop-down list.

-• Caller ID: Select the caller ID to be displayed for the campaign.
+• Caller ID: Select the caller ID to display for the campaign.

 • Dialing Order: Choose the order of dialing the phone numbers.